-During 2022/23 we will:
+During 2023/24 we will:

-- Continue to ensure all our procurement professionals receive further advanced training in identifying and assessing risks within the supply chain of Modern Slavery at different external training events. - Train purchasers on Modern Slavery awareness. - Promote the e-learning module on Modern Slavery awareness to internal purchasers and staff. - Continue to work with our sector colleagues to share best practice and keep up to date on identifying and assessing Modern Slavery considerations within the supply chain.
+- Continue to ensure all our procurement professionals receive further advanced training in identifying and assessing risks within the supply chain of Modern Slavery at different external training events. - Train purchasers on Modern Slavery awareness. - Promote the e-learning module on Modern Slavery awareness to internal purchasers and staff. - Continue to work with our sector colleagues to share best practice and keep up to date on identifying and assessing Modern Slavery considerations within the supply chain. - Continue to develop information for staff.